ploigos/argocd-tekton-reference/README.md

 * `SSL verification` - If your OpenShift cluster is using TLS certificates that GitHub does not trust, you will have to select SSL verification -> Disable.
 To avoid this when using github.com, you have to configure OpenShift with TLS certs signed by a well known certificate authority.

 ## Vault Integration
-Hashicorp Vault will be deployed with all pipelines into the `vault` namespace.
+If you install the everything overlay, Hashicorp Vault will be deployed into the `vault` namespace.
 With a fresh deployment, Vault will initialize and unseal itself, with the unseal key(s) and initial root token stored in the following file on persistent storage: `/vault/data/init.log`.
 Ensure that the credentials are recorded externally and this file is deleted for additional security.

 The `Route` created by ArgoCD has a hardcoded host value that needs to be updated per cluster in this file: `argo-cd-apps/base/vault/vault.yml`